bildschirm/bildschirm/README.md

 ### Running Bildschirm on port 80

 On Linux, running an http server on port 80 requires root priviliges.
-Generally this isn't a problem as you can simply `sudo mission-control -p 80` which works, but this approach falls apart when using systemd.
+Generally this isn't a problem as you can simply `sudo bildschirm -p 80` which works, but this approach falls apart when using systemd.

 I found this workaround which seems to be the safest option to use instead: